garloff/heat-docker-jitsi-meet/README.md

 ## Requirements

-* You need to have a ``.ostackrc.JITSI`` file that sets you environment variables such to make the openstack command line tools work -- setting ``OS_CLOUD`` (plus settings in ``~/.config/openstack/clouds.yaml`` and ``secure.yaml``) or old-style full set of ``OS_`` variables.
+* You need to have a ``.ostackrc.JITSI`` file that sets your environment variables such to make the openstack command line tools work -- setting ``OS_CLOUD`` (plus settings in ``~/.config/openstack/clouds.yaml`` and ``secure.yaml``) or old-style full set of ``OS_`` variables.